MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -ScanScheduleQuickScanTime
-Removes specified time of day, as the number of minutes after midnight, to perform a scheduled quick scan.
+Indicates that the cmdlet removes specified time of day, as the number of minutes after midnight, to perform a scheduled quick scan.

 ```yaml
 Type: SwitchParameter